arungudelli/angularjswiki/content/en/fontawesome/fa-hand-holding-medical.md

-## Rotate Hand Holding Medical Icon using fa-rotate-x
+## Rotate fa-hand-holding-medical Icon using fa-rotate-x
 To rotate the font awesome icon fa-hand-holding-medical, Use fa-rotate-x class

 Where 'x' represents degree of rotation.